Ashleytho/homework1/README.md

 # homework_1
-SI 339 Homework 1 - Deploying and Testing a Site
+Code repository for Homework 1

+You can use command line to fork the code or you can use the download option.

+Description and Instructions at: https://docs.google.com/document/d/1lNsDFM8JuBw1dpldbnhcRoabhD7KLv0SumIbGj0mh6c/edit?usp=sharing